Richmond Sports Council

 Richmond Sports Awards

-this annual event is organized and co-hosted by the Richmond Sports Council, the Richmond Review and the City of Richmond.
+This annual event is organized and co-hosted by the Richmond Sports Council, the Richmond Review and the City of Richmond.

-The Sports Awards recognize the athletic performance of individuals in a variety of categories including high school, junior, university, senior, masters, athletes with a disability, Special Olympics athletes and community teams.
+These awards recognize the athletic performance of individuals in a variety of categories including high school, junior, university, senior, masters, athletes with a disability, Special Olympics athletes and community teams.

-In addition to athletes, the awards also recognize the contribution of the many administrators, coaches, officials and athletic 'builders' who develop sports programs in Richmond.
+In addition to athletes, the awards also recognize the contribution of the many administrators, coaches, officials and athletic "builders" who develop sports programs in Richmond.
 Over the years, administrators have volunteered many hours of service, sustaining and supporting sports in Richmond and contributing to the growth in sports city-wide.

 For more information about the Richmond Sports Awards and how you can nominate an athlete or athletic administrator, contact: